The Three Valleys

 Les Allues at 1100m is a separate resort, 350m below Meribel.
 In theory you can ski down to it on a single piste, although in practice this piste is often closed or unenjoyable to ski, so you often go down on the same lift as you go up in the morning, the Olympe bubble.
 This is a long lift but a fast one: it only takes about 10 minutes to get from Les Allues to Meribel and the lift takes you all the way to the main lift hub at la Chaudanne.

 Below Les Allues is the valley level spa town of Brides-Les-Baines at 600m.
 This is very definitely a town below a ski resort rather than a ski resort itself, but it is connected to Les Allues and Meribel by the Olympe bubble.
 The bubble takes just under half an hour to complete the journey from Brides-Les-Baines to Meribel.

 The Belleville Valley

-Getting to the Three Valleys
+Getting to the Three Valleys ski resorts

 The Three Valleys ski resorts are well-served by the Lyon, Chambery and Geneva airports, each less than three hours away, and easily accessible from Moutiers train station.
-The Three Valleys are easily reached by train with direct trains from London (via Eurostar) to Moutiers, then a short transfer by bus or taxi to the resorts all of which are within 25km of Moutiers.
+Click on the links for more information: